Spreading Wood Fern is a perennial Western forest fern with ornamental fronds and an edible rootstock.

 Harvest, Care, and Preparation

 The roots and fronds converge into a multi-stemmed rootball that is often compared to a pineapple in appearance.
-Harvest the rhizomes in autumn, carefully digging up the pineapple-like root-stalk.
+It's said to be best to harvest the rhizomes in autumn, carefully digging up the pineapple-like root-stalk.
 Roots that are dull and dark are not very good eating.
 Instead, look for thick, white, living roots.
 Break these off and place the root-ball back in the ground so it will continue to grow.
 Peel off the rough, dark exterior to reveal the softer, lighter parts.

 Native Range: CA, OR, WA, ID, BC